Islanders head coach Patrick Roy, center, looks on from behind...

 Islanders head coach Patrick Roy, center, looks on from behind centers Brock Nelson and Bo Horvat during the second period of an NHL game against the Dallas Stars on Saturday in Dallas.
 Credit: AP/LM Otero

-DENVER – Patrick Roy was in no mood to discuss Monday night’s match against the Avalanche, his first against his former club since resigning as their coach in 2016, once his current team lost their second straight to open the season.
+DENVER — Patrick Roy was in no mood to discuss Monday night’s game against the Avalanche, his first against his former club since resigning as their coach in 2016, once his current team lost their second straight to open the season.

-Actually, no, because the Islanders did not practice on Sunday.
+Actually, no, because the Islanders did not practice Sunday.
 But his current players know how meaningful this game will be to Roy.

-“Oh, for sure,” said Anthony Duclair, who was also coached by Roy during his junior hockey career.
-“It’s a place where he won the (Stanley) Cup, the place where he had his first NHL gig.
-He won the Jack Adams there (as the NHL’s top coach in 2014).
+“Oh, for sure,” said Anthony Duclair, who also was coached by Roy during his junior hockey career.
+“It’s a place where he won the [Stanley] Cup, the place where he had his first NHL gig.
+He won the Jack Adams there [as the NHL’s top coach in 2014].
 It’s going to be a special one for him and we’re all going to be fired up to get the ‘W’ for him.”

-He was hired to coach the Avalanche in 2013 and initially given final say in personnel decisions.
+He was hired to coach the Avalanche in 2013 and initially was given final say in personnel decisions.

 Roy stepped down as the Avalanche coach in 2016 about a month before training camp opened, citing a lack of input into personnel decisions.

-“I thought the phone would ring faster,” Roy said the day he was hired, adding he started to doubt whether he would ever get a second NHL coaching job.
-“But it did not.”
+“I thought the phone would ring faster.
+But it did not,” Roy said the day he was hired, adding that he started to doubt he would ever get a second NHL coaching job.

 The Islanders did not face the Avalanche last season after Roy took over.
-But his third game behind the Islanders’ bench brought him back to Montreal, where the Canadiens’ organization and fans treated him like a returning hero to Bell Centre complete with a video tribute during the Islanders’ 4-3 loss.
+But his third game behind the Islanders’ bench brought him back to Montreal, where the Canadiens’ organization and fans treated him like a returning hero to Bell Centre, complete with a video tribute during the Islanders’ 4-3 loss.

-Roy will likely receive the same kind of adoration on Monday night at Ball Arena.
+Roy likely will receive the same kind of adoration on Monday night at Ball Arena.

 “That’s cool,” Mathew Barzal said.
 “You saw what kind of ovation he got in Montreal and I’m sure it will be similar in Colorado with everything he accomplished there.
-So, yeah, it’s another exciting game for us.
+So yeah, it’s another exciting game for us.

 SUBSCRIBE